Structure relaxation

 pressure after: 0.00 GPa

 We can readily calculate the energy-volume curve from 80% to 105% of the equilibrium volume.
 To this end, we use again the relax_structure function but set the constant_volume argument to True.
 This implies that the volume remains constant during the relaxation while the positions and the (volume constrained) cell metric are allowed to change.
 The results are first compiled into a list, which is then converted into a pandas DataFrame object.
-The latter is not necessary as we could simply use a list but it is often convenient when dealing with more complex data sets.
+The latter is not necessary as we could simply use a list but it is often convenient to use DataFrame objects when dealing with more complex data sets.

 [4]: